ARTLab-GT/hexed/README.md

 * `cd test`
 * `make`
 * `./test`

 All tests should pass, and there should also be some Tecplot files.
-You can also navigate to `demo/`, type `make`, and then `./demo` to run a demonstration case.
-This case simulates the isentropic vortex problem and generates Tecplot visualization files.

 To build and run the demo:
 * `cd demo`
 * `make`
 * `./demo`

 The executable will simulate the isentropic vortex test problem and write the solution to `.szplot` Tecplot binary files.

 This is obviously far from an ideal build system, but it works for now until I learn how to properly set up CMake.